IntroGM/2020/instructions/cluster.md

 ### Command line access

-1. `ssh username@sculpin.seismo.helsinki.fi`
+1. `ssh USERNAME@sculpin.seismo.helsinki.fi`
-2. `ssh username@geo-hpfe.seismo.helsinki.fi`
+2. `ssh USERNAME@geo-hpfe.seismo.helsinki.fi`

-Note, the usernames need to be replaced with the your username.
+Note, `USERNAME` should be replaced with your username.

-### File access
+### File transfers/access

-1. `scp -oProxyCommand="ssh -W %h:%p username@sculpin.seismo.helsinki.fi" username@geo-hpfe.seismo.helsinki.fi:/globalscratch/username/douar/modelname/OUT/*.vtk .`
+1. `scp -oProxyCommand="ssh -W %h:%p USERNAME@sculpin.seismo.helsinki.fi" USERNAME@geo-hpfe.seismo.helsinki.fi:/globalscratch/USERNAME/douar/modelname/OUT/*.vtk .`

+## Navigating the filesystem

+- `less FILENAME`: Show the contents of a text file
+    - Scroll up and down in file with arrow keys or page-up, page-down
+    - Exit by pressing `q`
+- `ls DIRECTORY`: List the contents of a directory
+- `cd DIRECTORY`: Change into directory `DIRECTORY`
+    - *Note*: Typing `cd` with no directory name given will change to your home directory
+- `cp FILENAME DESTINATION`: Copy a file from `FILENAME` to `DESTINATION`
+    - *Note*: To copy a directory you must include the `-r` flag.
+For example, `cp -r DIRECTORY DESTINATION`

 ## Running DOUAR models